kisashin/Cris/README.md

--- ¿Cuantos del cargue siguen con fecha de otro dia?
-SELECT Fechacontabilizacion, COUNT(*)
+SELECT familia, tipoMovimiento, nombreArchivo, cantidadLineas FROM archivoAsientoAvalXml ORDER BY familia, tipoMovimiento;

+-- Debe dar 93
-FROM historicomovimientos
+SELECT COUNT(*) FROM historicomovimientos
 WHERE archivocargue = 'Cargue Col 11 08 2026.xlsx'
-  AND Fechacontabilizacion IS NOT NULL
+  AND Fechacontabilizacion IS NOT NULL;
-GROUP BY Fechacontabilizacion;

--- ¿Cuantos tienen marcaavalpos?
+-- Debe dar 1
+SELECT COUNT(*) FROM controlcierreaval;

+-- ¿Se oculto la tabla del reporte?
+Debe dar 0
 SELECT COUNT(*) FROM historicomovimientos
-WHERE Fechacontabilizacion IS NULL AND marcaavalpos IS NOT NULL;
+WHERE Fechacontabilizacion IS NULL AND marcaavalpos IS NULL AND socio IN ('BANCO DE BOGOTA','BANCO AV VILLAS','BANCO DE OCCIDENTE','BANCO POPULAR') AND CodProducto NOT IN (SELECT producto FROM dbo.productosnoaval);